pschatzmann/SpektrumSatellite/README.md

 # Spectrum Satellite API for Arduino

- Arduino API for the Spectrum Satellite Receiver.
-We support Arduinos, ESP32, ESP8266 etc.
+ This project implements an Arduino API for the Spectrum Satellite Receiver.
+It should work with any type of board (e.g. Arduinos, ESP32, ESP8266 etc)

  - Complete Implementation of the Specification (See https://www.spektrumrc.com/ProdInfo/Files/Remote%20Receiver%20Interfacing%20Rev%20A.pdf)
  - Support for sending data